-The Pavlik (PAV-lick) harness is a brace used for babies with a hip disorder or femur fracture.
+The Pavlik (PAV-lick) harness is a sling used for babies with a hip disorder or femur fracture.
 The harness has chest, shoulder, and leg straps to keep the legs bent and turned outward.
 This helps the bones or joints to heal and form normally.
 Your baby can still move while in the harness with the hips and legs in the correct positions.

-Wearing the Pavlik harness
+Wearing the Pavlik Harness

-- A medical practitioner (physician, nurse practitioner, or physician assistant) will apply the harness the first time and teach you how to open and close the shoulder and chest straps.
-Clinic nurses in the orthopedic department may also apply the Pavlik harness and show you how it works.
-(Picture 1) - The straps will be marked to help you keep them in the correct positions.
-Adjustments are made as needed at follow-up visits.
-Do not adjust the straps without checking with your child's practitioner. - Your child's practitioner will tell you if you may remove the harness.
+- A medical practitioner (nurse practitioner, physician assistant or therapist) will apply the harness the first time and teach you how to open and close the shoulder and chest straps. - The straps will be marked to help you keep them in the correct positions.
+Adjustments will be made as needed at follow-up visits.
+Do not adjust the straps without checking with your child's practitioner. - Your child's practitioner will tell you if the harness may be removed.
 Do not take the harness off unless the practitioner says you may remove it.
-Do not remove the harness for any longer than the exact length of time allowed by the practitioner. - You may place a pillow or roll underneath your baby's legs for support and comfort.
+Do not remove the harness any longer than the exact length of time allowed by the practitioner. - You may place a pillow or roll underneath your baby's legs for support and comfort.